 If you think about it, every successful brand has a very intentional logo color scheme that delivers a very specific message and resonates with its intended audience.
 In this article, you’ll learn how to thoughtfully choose logo color schemes based on your unique brand, and get inspired by incredible visual examples and why they work.
-Let’s go!
+Whether you're using logo templates or designing a branding package from scratch, use this resource to strategically customize your color choices.

 How to choose a logo color scheme